Approved for 15.75 CPE's

 Presenter:Michael Glasser, Glasser Security Consulting

-Physical security penetration testing (red team) work is often misunderstood.
-This presentation will provide real life stories of past pen test engagements.
-This will provide insight into the techniques used, challenges faces, skills required and all that goes into a proper physical pen test.
-This presentation is less about why a pen test is done and more about how it is done.
-Please come join us an engaging session with your friendly neighborhood physical security hacker.
-We sneak into high security buildings and get paid for It.
+Physical security is an important element of cyber security, and physical security penetration testing (red team) work is often misunderstood.
+This presentation will provide real-life stories of past pen test engagements as well as insight into the techniques used, challenges faces, skills required and all that goes into a proper physical pen test.
+Note: This session is all about locks, doors and physical issues – not software or social engineering.

 Introducing the Security Industry Cyber Certification (SICC)